pbormo/networking2_prediction/README.md

 ```

 ### Step 2: Generate Traffic
 The network traffic is generated and captured in a Mininet/Containernet emulated environment.
 It sets up a custom network topology, starts web and TCP servers, and uses tools like `hping3`, `curl` and `socat` to generate TCP, UDP and HTTP traffic between hosts.
-The script also captures all traffic using `tcpdump`, saving the results as .pcap files for later analysis.
+All traffic is captured using `tcpdump`, saving the results as .pcap files for later analysis.
 This process is repeated for multiple iterations to create diverse traffic datasets.

 ### Step 3: Preprocess the Data
 Preprocess the `.pcap` files by running: